Ste. Genevieve – Europeans West of the Mississippi River

 The Beauvais-Amoureux House was built in 1792 by Jean Baptiste St. Gemme Beauvais,

 By 1860, the majority of heads of households in Ste.
-Genevieve were of German birth or ancestry.
+Genevieve was of German birth or ancestry.
 A significant minority (34.8%) were Missouri-born French, with the remainder of the population consisting of Anglo-Southern whites, a smaller number of northern whites, and enslaved and free African Americans.
 The large proportion of French and German residents differentiated Ste.
 Genevieve from the surrounding countryside and nearby communities.
 In these areas, the majority of the population was Anglo-Southern.

 In 1876, work began on constructing the present Gothic Revival Catholic church.
 Services continued in the earlier rock church as the new brick building was built around and over it.
 The rock church was eventually dismantled, but its foundation is still visible in the present church basement.
 The new church, which still dominates the city’s skyline, was dedicated in 1880 and cost $24,000.

-A review of advertisements in an 1879 issue of the local newspaper, The Fair Play, listed additional businesses, including John L. Bovarie’s drygoods store, Joseph Vorst’s People’s Hack Line, C.W.
+A review of advertisements in an 1879 issue of the local newspaper, The Fair Play, listed additional businesses, including John L. Bovarie’s dry goods store, Joseph Vorst’s People’s Hack Line, C.W.
 Hamm’s Clothing Store, and the Ste.
-Genevieve Livery, Feed, and Sales Stables; Leo Jokerst’s Union Hall, a saloon and a dancing hall; as well as several professionals including several attorneys; real estate agents; a surveyor; druggists; a dentist; a physician; two barbers, a painter, and an architect.
+Genevieve Livery, Feed, and Sales Stables; Leo Jokerst’s Union Hall, a saloon and a dancing hall; as well as several professionals, including several attorneys, real estate agents, a surveyor, druggists, a dentist, a physician, two barbers, a painter, and an architect.

 By the 1880s, Ste.
 Genevieve sported several industrial businesses, including the Ste.
 Genevieve Brewery, Cone Mills, and a barrel maker.
 In 1894, local businesses included three meat markets, three saloons, two bakeries, two cobblers, a blacksmith, a wagon shop, two grocery stores, a jeweler, a drug store, two restaurants, a notions shop, four general stores, a livery, harness shop, furniture and cabinet shop, an agricultural implements warehouse, a hardware and tin shop, a lumberyard, a barber, an undertaker and more.
 The city also boasted two hotels – The Southern Hotel and Meyers Hotel.
 Civic buildings included a post office, the county courthouse and jail, a public school, and an unfinished Catholic school building.

 In 1900, the city had a population of 1,707.
 In the first decade of the twentieth century, the population grew to 1,967.40, primarily driven by the expansion of the lime industry, including the establishment of the first large-scale lime production company in the community.
 However, agriculture remained a prominent part of the economy of Ste.
 Genevieve and vicinity in the first decade of the twentieth century.
 Commercial facilities included two flouring mills, two cigar factories, and an ice plant.
 Beginning in the 1920s, industrial and population growth of the city increased again when four lime companies established operations in and around Ste.
 Genevieve.
 The growth of industry necessitated the growth of housing.
 Neighborhoods platted decades before were developed with houses in then-popular styles and forms, such as the American Foursquare and the bungalow.
-By 1930, the number of residents had increased to 2,662.
+By 1930, the population had increased to 2,662.

 A ferry still operates on the Mississippi River in Ste.
 Genevieve.
 Photo by Kathy Alexander.